Description of the county in 1885

 - The 3 volumes of abridgements of the Inquisitionum Ad Capellam Domini Regis Retornatarum, 1544-1699 (in Latin) are at Google Books.
 Vol. 1: Special Services, Aberdeenshire - Kirkcudbrightshire ; Vol. 2: Special Services, Lanarkshire - Wigtownshire; General Services; Retours of Tutory ; Vol. 3: Indexes by name and place.

 - A CD of the Decennial Indexes, 1700-1859 (in English) is available from the Scottish Genealogy Society.

 Listed buildings (those listed for preservation) in Dumfries and Galloway.

-Some estate papers can be found at the National Archives of Scotland.
+Some estate papers can be found at the National Records of Scotland.
 Suggestions for searching will be found on the parish pages.

 This British Library webpage uses small examples of historical maps of London to show the differences between maps at various scales.

 This Charles Close Society Sheetfinder will provide the sheet numbers for historic Ordnance Survey 1-inch and 6-inch maps for any location.

 - The National Library of Scotland has a large collection of historic maps on-line including county maps, town plans, the best online copies of the 1850s first edition Ordnance Survey six-inch maps, later editions of the Ordnance Survey 6-inch and 25-inch maps up to the 1930s, and the early Ordnance Survey one-inch maps.
 Using the geo-referenced maps allows historic maps to be viewed on top of a modern map or satellite view.

 - ScotlandsPlaces has the Ordnance Survey First edition six-inch maps, and also shows parish boundaries plotted on a modern base map.